Holidays

 Scoop tablespoon-sized balls of dough onto a baking sheet and use your thumb or the back of a spoon to create an indentation in the center of each.
 Fill each indentation with a teaspoon of your favorite fruit jam.
 Bake at 350°F (175°C) for 10-12 minutes.

-Vegan carrot cake cookies are a flavorful and wholesome addition to your Thanksgiving cookie collection, blending the classic tastes of carrot cake into a convenient cookie form.
+It’s just like carrot cake, only in cookie form and completely vegan.
+Vegan carrot cake cookies bring all the familiar flavors — warm spice, sweet carrot and that soft, chewy texture — into a treat that fits neatly into your Thanksgiving cookie collection.
 To prepare, start by mixing 1 cup of grated carrots with 1/2 cup of coconut oil and 1 cup of brown sugar until well combined.

 Beat in 1/4 cup of almond milk and 1 teaspoon of vanilla extract.
 In another bowl, whisk 1 1/2 cups of all-purpose flour with 1 teaspoon of baking powder, 1/2 teaspoon of baking soda, 1 teaspoon of cinnamon and a pinch of nutmeg.
 Gradually mix the dry ingredients into the wet mixture.
 Fold in 1/2 cup of chopped walnuts or raisins if desired.
 Drop spoonfuls of dough onto a baking sheet and bake at 350°F (175°C) for 10-12 minutes.